genomicsclass/book/pages/confounding.md

 ## [1] 0.3033351
 ```

-A chi-square test clearly rejects they hypothesis that gender and admission are independent:
+A chi-square test clearly rejects the hypothesis that gender and admission are independent:

 ```r
 ##let's make a 2 x 2